DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-06-updating-the-service-unavailable-pages.md

 - there’s a problem with the service - this is known as a 500 page or internal server error page
 - the service is offline for planned maintenance - this is known as a 503 page or a shutter page

-We wanted to make the design consistent between these pages.
+We’d already made some improvements to the planned maintenance page and wanted to have a consistent approach.

 ## How it works